iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### License Management

-Each IOMesh cluster has a license with a unique serial number, and you should update the license from `Trial` to `Subscription` or `Perpetual` for each IOMesh cluster respectively.For other operations, refer to [Manage License](../cluster-operations/manage-license.md).
+Each IOMesh cluster has a license with a unique serial number, and update the license from `Trial` to `Subscription` or `Perpetual` for each IOMesh cluster respectively.For other operations, refer to [Manage License](../cluster-operations/manage-license.md).